Understanding Swollen/Enlarged Lymph Nodes in the Neck

 Given that enlarged nodes are commonly linked to infections, risk factors that may contribute to their presence include:

-- Older age: Aging generally increases the risk of infections, immune system disorders, or cancer.
+- Older age: Ageing generally increases the risk of infections, immune system disorders, or cancer.

 - Weakened immune system: Those with a compromised immune system are more susceptible to infections, which can trigger the enlargement of lymph nodes.